soup-bowl/deskdash-communicator/readme.md

 # Desktop Dashboard - Communicator API
-Cross-platform low requirement Python API to report system information and current stats across the network.
+Cross-platform low requirement Python API to report system information and current stats across the network for the [Deskdash Project][dd].
 Currently, this can:

 * Collect and return system information.
 * Report system usage and (sometimes) temperatures.